medibloc/panacea-core/.gitbook/0-about-panacea/1-data-exchange-protocol/0-what-is-dep.md

 DEP is a protocol for delivering sensitive data in a decentralized way while considering the privacy of the data.
-In order to deliver sensitive data (e.g., medical data) in a decentralized environment, encryption of the data becomes essential, and as a trade-off, it makes difficult to verify the data is valid or not.
+In order to deliver sensitive data (e.g., medical data) in a decentralized environment, data encryption is essential, and as a trade-off, it makes difficult to verify whether the data is valid or not.
 DEP goes beyond these limitations and aims for a protocol that allows sensitive data to be delivered securely and validation of the data.

 With DEP, data consumers can specify the type of data they want in a deal,